How to add a new Asset¶

 2. Data movement orchestration¶

-The section Asset flow into the platform describes the complete flow of an Asset from the data source to the Data Lake, when using landing zone as the starting point.
+The section describes the complete flow of an Asset from the data source to the Data Lake, when using landing zone as the starting point.
 Many of the data movements in that journey to deposite the files to the landing zone, or to ingest from the landing zone are already implemented and orchestrated by Sidra.
 Some others need to be configured but Sidra provides some accelerators to ease the task.

 The steps to configure and orchestrate the data movements are:

-- Review the methods to add an Asset to the platform and select the most appropriate depending on the requirements.
+- Review the Assets addition methods and select the most appropriate depending on the requirements.
 The most common scenario is using Data Factory and internal pipelines.

 - Finally it is required to associate the Entity with the Data Factory pipelines.
 This is needed not only for the new created pipeline but also when using the already deployed FileIngestionDatabricks pipeline which is used in all the Asset adding methods.